Warwick-Ultrasound/PVC-Amplitudes/README.md

 Calculates the amplitudes of reflected longitudinal and refracted longitudinal and shear waves at a material interface when the incidence medium is a liquid and the refraction medium is a solid.

-The inputs and outputs to this function are the same as for solid_solid_boundary, only any shear quantities relating to the liquid are omitted.
+The inputs and outputs to this function are the same as for solid_solid_boundary, only any shear quantities relating to the liquid are omitted and only longitudinal incident waves are possible.

 ### attenuate.m